La Union: Geography

 La Union, located in the southwestern part of the Ilocos Region, is bordered to the north and northeast by Ilocos Sur, to the south by Pangasinan, to the east by Benguet, and to the west by the Lingayen Gulf and South China Sea.
-Geographically, it lies 273 kilometers north of Metro Manila and 57 kilometers northwest of Baguio City.
+Geographically, it lies 273 km north of Metro Manila and 57 km northwest of Baguio City.

 Among the provinces in the Ilocos Region, La Union is the smallest in terms of land area, covering 149,309 hectares, which constitutes 11.60% of the region's total land area and about 0.5% of the entire country.
 The province is divided into two districts.
 District I, comprising 70,069 hectares (46.93% of the province's land area), includes San Gabriel, the largest municipality, with 15,500 hectares, followed by the City of San Fernando with 10,688 hectares, while Luna is the smallest.
 District II covers 79,240 hectares (53.07% of the province), with Bagulin having the largest area, followed by Aringay, while Santo Tomas occupies the least space.